Aldaviva/buildonwrite/Readme.md

 #Configuration

-Configuration is stored in `config.json`, found by default in the installation directory.
-To use an alternate configuration file, run with `--config [filename]`.
+Configuration is stored in `config.json`, read from the installation directory by default.
+To get started, make a copy of `config.json.example`.
+To use an alternate configuration filename, run with `--config [filename]`.

 ```json
 {